39 stories were made-

 21- "When trap is well baited, no need for hunter to spring same."

-22- "Two birds on branch sing sweetly, but another changes melody to discord."
+22- "Two birds on branch sing sweetly, but third one changes melody to discord."

 23- "Truth, even when hidden at bottom of well, must be pursued until revealed."